tnichols217/notes/PHYS 121 - Physics 1/Labs/3/Analysis.md

 \end{align*}
 $$

-Our expected values for energy loss and actual values slightly differed
+Our expected values for energy loss and actual values slightly differed, with the system losing more energy than we expected.
+We ultimately attributed this to additional unmeasured friction and spring dampening, thus not disproving the theory of energy conservation.

 # Gravitational Potential Energy